Weighted versus Unweighted GPAs: A Closer Look

 - Or maybe your high school uses 4.0 for an A for a standard college-prep class, then a 4.5 for an A for an honors class, then a 5.0 for an A for an AP class?

-- Or maybe your high school adds 7 percent onto your final class score, and any final grade from 90-107% is considered to be an A?
+- Or maybe your high school adds 7 percent to your final class score, and any final grade from 90-107% is considered to be an A?

 Different high schools use different approaches to weighting student GPAs, and these are only three examples of the many, MANY approaches out there.
 And how your school weights the GPA impacts how you calculate the weighted GPA.